-First and foremost: A round of applause for your toy collection.
+First and foremost: A round of applause for your sex toys collection.
 What a delight.
 Whether partnered or solo, you’re all set with a curated collection of pleasure.

 *cue “Little Mermaid” soundtrack*

 You want thingamabobs?

 Anyway.
 You’re absolutely right that toys can be used by couples or groups, as well as solo practitioners; and you’re also right that there can be a lot of anxiety about how various implements are introduced.

 There is still a lot of trepidation around sex toys.
 Some folks are nervous about the vulnerability of using a toy in the presence of another person, some fear that it will make their partner feel inadequate if they “need” an auxiliary.
 Others feel awkward about not being immediately proficient with some new piece of technology.
 The presence of a sex toy can also put additional pressure onto a sexual encounter, as though the mission is to deliver an orgasm by the most efficient and powerful means possible.

 “It was cool for ‘Sex and the City’ characters to talk about their rabbit vibes a decade ago, but owning an Autoblow II or Tenga eggs still doesn’t quite elicit the ‘self-care’ vibe.”

 Some feel it’s less impressive to involve accessories, like it implies they’re less skilled.
 That’s wild to me.
 Look, I love watching Brad Pitt as a bare-knuckled fighter in “Snatch,” relying on nothing but a well-placed cross.
 But sometimes you’re in the mood for “John Wick” and watching a guy who truly knows how to wield a Glock…or a knife…or a pencil.
 You know what I mean?